 The measurement data tells especially of cognitive and emotional stress.
 Recently the Moodmetric smart ring has been used for, for example, research on mental load at work, customer experience, and social interaction.

-The measurement data is available in different formats.
 Read more from page Use of data and Guides

 The Moodmetric measurement is a good tool for long-term research, complementing the picture of a person´s well-being and recovery from stress given by heart rate measurements.